 There is a $50 annual athletics fee per student to cover participation in all diocesan sports, including tournaments; this fee does not include football played through Fort Worth Youth Christian League

 St. Rita School sports program depends on student interest and volunteer coaches.
 If either of these are absent for a sport, St. Rita School will not offer it that year.
-Coaches must have completed the diocesan Safe & Sacred training as well as the Play Like A Champion program prior to coaching a team.
+Coaches must have completed the diocesan Virtus Safe Environment Awareness training as well as the Play Like A Champion program prior to coaching a team.
 If you would like to coach a team and/or need information on trainings, please contact the school office.
 We need you!

 Parents, siblings, friends, and family members are welcome and encouraged to attend athletic events.
 Diocesan policy requires all spectators (adults and children) to remain in the gym during basketball and volleyball games.
 Children are to be supervised by parents at all times.
 As the primary educator, parents are expected to demonstrate good sportsman-like behavior and not confront referees or coaches.